Group Trips

 We believe diving should be as accessible as possible – so our trips are designed to offer an uncompromised diving experience while still being good value (although there certainly are times when we splurge, if we feel this makes the experience more memorable for everyone).
 And for the most part, our trips are priced at/around what you would pay for the package if you booked it directly – so no exorbitant markups or anything.

-If we had a guiding principle, it would be this – we try to offer dive trips that we would like to sign up for ourselves, if we were divers.
+If we had a guiding principle, it would be this – we try to offer dive trips at price points that we would like to sign up for ourselves, if our positions were reversed.

 why dive with us